 Our priority is always the health and safety of every member of our campus community as well as the patients we serve today and in the future.
 Click here for more information.

 Experiential education courses, commonly referred to as “rotations,” comprise roughly one-third of your pharmacy education.
-At CCP, you will have an abundance of unique rotation opportunities available to you, as you explore which area of pharmacy practice you’d like to pursue in your career.
+At CPDG, you will have an abundance of unique rotation opportunities available to you, as you explore which area of pharmacy practice you’d like to pursue in your career.

 We have been coordinating experiential education for our pharmacy students for 30 years, so we have a depth of partnerships with premier medical centers in the Chicago area for the benefit of your pharmacy education.
 Key partnerships include: